-Agreement in Effect After the Reorganization, Certain basic terms of the exhibitor services agreements are discussed below:
+Agreement in Effect After the Reorganization.
+Certain basic terms of the ESAs are discussed below:

 Services Provided.
-Pursuant to the exhibitor services agreements, NCM LLC will be the exclusive provider within the United States of advertising services in the founding members' theatres (subject to pre-existing contractual obligations and other limited exceptions for the benefit of the founding members), as well as of meeting events and digital programming events, and the founding members agree to participate in such services.
-Advertising services include on-screen advertising, use of the lobby entertainment network and lobby promotions.
+Pursuant to the ESAs, NCM LLC will be the exclusive provider of advertising services to the Founding Members (subject to preexisting contractual obligations and other limited exceptions for the benefit of the Founding Members), as well as of meeting events and digital programming events, and the Founding Members agree to participate in such services.
+Advertising services include on-screen advertising, use of the LEN and lobby promotions.
 Meeting events involve the hosting of meetings and distribution of digital content.
 Digital programming events involve the distribution of digital programming events.
-See "Business-Our Company-In-Theatre Advertising," "Business-Our Company-CineMeetings" and "Business-Our Company-Digital Programming Events (NCM Fathom)" above for additional discussion of these businesses.
-The content, promotions, events, meetings and activities that are included within the services provided by NCM LLC are generally referred to herein as the services.
+See "Business-Our Company-In-Theatre Advertising," "Business-Our Company-CineMeetings" and "Business-Our Company- Digital Programming Events" above for additional discussion of these businesses.
+The content, promotions, events, meetings and activities that are included within the services provided by NCM LLC are generally referred to herein as the Services.

 Term and Termination.
-The exhibitor services agreements will have a term of 30 years for advertising.
-The terms for CineMeetings and digital programming will each be approximately five years with provisions for automatic renewal if certain financial performance conditions are met by our CineMeetings or digital programming business, as applicable.
-If such financial performance conditions are not met, the founding member may elect to extend the term relating to CineMeetings or digital programming, as applicable.
-Beginning one year prior to the end of the term of an exhibitor services agreement, NCM LLC will have a five-year right of first refusal to enter into a services agreement for the services provided under the exhibitor services agreement with the applicable founding member on terms equivalent to those offered by a third-party.
+The ESAs will have a term of 30 years for advertising and digital programming, and a five-year term for CineMeetings with provisions for automatic renewal if certain financial performance conditions are met.
+If such financial performance conditions are not met, the Founding Member may elect to extend the term relating to CineMeetings at its sole discretion, provided the CineMeetings business has not had negative EBITDA in two years of the preceding term (in which case, either NCM LLC or the Founding Member may elect not to extend the term).
+Beginning one year prior to the end of the term of an ESA, NCM LLC will have a five-year right of first refusal to enter into a services agreement for the services provided under the ESA with the applicable Founding Member on terms equivalent to those offered by a third-party.
+Additionally, the right of first refusal will also apply to a Founding Member's decision to provide the services covered by the ESA in house.